Continuing to deliver services while office closed to visitors

 The Ausable Bayfield Conservation Authority (ABCA) office remains closed to visitors until further notice, during the current pandemic.

-ABCA is helping to prevent the spread of COVID-19 by implementing protective measures, as directed by the Province.
+In order to address the coronavirus (COVID-19) public health pandemic and to save lives, ABCA is helping to prevent the spread of COVID-19 by implementing protective measures, as directed by the Province of Ontario.

 Staff of all departments of Ausable Bayfield Conservation Authority are working and staff are equipped to work remotely and by email.
 You may continue to email staff through the staff contact list on the Ausable Bayfield Conservation website at abca.ca at this web page: